Overage Agreements

 Lexcel logo with text: Legal Practice Quality Mark, Law Society Accredited

-An overage agreement is a contractual arrangement that allows a seller to receive an additional payment after a property or parcel of land has been sold, if a specified event happens in the future that increases its value.
-In many cases, that event is the grant of planning permission, although overage can also be linked to implementation of planning permission, disposal of the land, or other agreed development milestones.
+Overage agreements are often used where there is uncertainty about the future value of land or property, particularly where that value may increase significantly if a defined event takes place later.
+In many cases, that trigger event is the grant of planning permission, although overage can also be linked to implementation of planning permission, disposal of the land, or other agreed development milestones.

 How We Help with Overage Agreements